Get

 So, Are British Shorthair Cats a Good Choice for Allergy Sufferers?

 British Shorthair cats make wonderful companions.
 There’s a reason these former working cats regularly rank among the most popular pets in the United States and the United Kingdom.
-But they may not be the best choice for serious allergy sufferers since they typically have thick, dense coats that allergen molecules can easily accumulate in.
+However, they may not be the best choice for serious allergy sufferers since they typically have thick, dense coats that allergen molecules can easily accumulate in.

 playful british shorthair cat